Wavelength to Energy Calculator: Convert Photon Wavelength to Energy

 How do you convert wavelength to energy?

-To convert wavelength to energy, use the formula E = hc/λ, where E is energy, h is Planck's constant (6.62607015 × 10⁻³⁴ J·s), c is the speed of light (299,792,458 m/s), and λ is wavelength.
-For example, a 500 nm photon has energy E = (6.626 × 10⁻³⁴ × 2.998 × 10⁸) / (500 × 10⁻⁹) ≈ 3.97 × 10⁻¹⁹ J or about 2.48 eV.
+Use the formula E = hc/λ, where E is energy in Joules, h is Planck's constant (6.626 × 10⁻³⁴ J·s), c is light speed (2.998 × 10⁸ m/s), and λ is wavelength in meters.
+For a 500 nm (green light) photon: E = (6.626 × 10⁻³⁴ × 2.998 × 10⁸) / (500 × 10⁻⁹) ≈ 3.97 × 10⁻¹⁹ J or 2.48 eV.

 What energy does visible light have?